mty22/krunker.io-translations/README.md

 Not sure on how to use GitHub?
 Have a look at this [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) tutorial as it may answer many common questions!

-Understand the basics of GitHub and want to know how to start contributing?
 Check out [this article](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) on forking a GitHub repository, or [syncing a forked repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

 **Before translating Krunker into another language**, please search for an [existing issue](https://github.com/mty22/krunker.io-translations/issues) to see if another person is working on it, or if there's previously answered questions that may help you here!